-Table 11 - Sidewalk Presence along Roadways in Shelby Approximate Percentage Sidewalk Presence of Roadway Network Both Sides of Roadway 21% One Side of Roadway 38% None 41%
+Sidewalk Presence Approximate Percentage of Roadway Network

+Both Sides of Roadway 21%

+One Side of Roadway 38%

+None 41%

 Consideration should be given to filling in sidewalk continuity gaps to improve network connectivity for pedestrians.

 Wide sidewalks are present downtown along Main Street, which is desirable since wide sidewalks create an inviting walking environment in the area of Shelby which experiences the most pedestrian traffic.